MorpheusAIs/Docs/!KEYDOCS README FIRST!/Morpheus Lumerin Model.md

 ## Conclusion

 The Morpheus Lumerin Model is a simple yet dynamic architecture that allows for maximum scalability and decentralization.
 Key attack vectors are mitigated using a combination of staking and reputation mechanics.<br><br>The on-chain architecture can initially be deployed on any EVM chain.
-Eventually the solidity code will be ported into other ecosystems for greater reach.
+Eventually the Solidity code will be ported into other ecosystems for greater reach.

 #### References